WasiqB/coteafs-appium/README.md

 	public void setupTestSuite () {
 		// Initializing the server for the device by specifying the name given in config file. this.server = new AppiumServer ("ipad");
-		// If external = true, will checkif external server is running or no, if not running
+		// If external = true, will check if external server is running or no, if not running
 		// will throw an exception.
 		// If external = false, it will start the server on runtime. this.server.start ();